Nithesh8678/meshT/WHITEPAPER.md

 ### 2.1 Network Topology

-NONET operates as a decentralized mesh network where each node can function as:
+meshT operates as a decentralized mesh network where each node can function as:

 - **Originator**: Creates and broadcasts new transactions
 - **Relay**: Forwards received packets to extend network reach